How Long To Keep Baby Clothes and Equipment

 How long should you keep the baby clothes and equipment?

-When is the right time to sell or give away your baby's stuff?
+When is the right time to sell or give away all your baby’s stuff?

 Here's advice from a mom who's moved every 2 years!